 - What could Thrive do to improve?
-Positioned at the end of theme overall satisfaction. - How satisfied or dissatisfied were you with your most recent contact?
-Positioned at the end of theme keeping properties in good repair. - If a customer reports a repair and is given an appointment, the Contact Centre would consider the issue resolved, even if the repair work has not yet been completed.
-Taking this into account, was your issue resolved at first point of contact?
-Positioned at the end of theme keeping properties in good repair. - How satisfied or dissatisfied are you that Thrive are easy to deal with?
-Positioned at the end of theme respectful and helpful engagement. - How strongly would you agree or disagree with the following statement, "I trust Thrive to do what they say they will do"?
-Positioned at the end of theme respectful and helpful engagement. - I'm now going to ask you if you agree or disagree with some statements about Thrive: Thrive provides an effective and efficient service.
-Positioned at the end of theme respectful and helpful engagement.

-• Have you experienced anti-social behaviour in your neighbourhood in the last 12 months?
-Positioned at the end of theme responsible neighbourhood management.
+Positioned at the end of Overall Satisfaction - How satisfied or dissatisfied were you with your most recent contact?
+Positioned at the end of Keeping properties in good repair - Taking this into account, was your issue resolved at first point of contact?
+Positioned at the end of Keeping properties in good repair. - How satisfied or dissatisfied are you that Thrive are easy to deal with?
+Positioned at the end of Respectful and helpful engagement - How strongly would you agree or disagree with the following statement, "I trust Thrive to do what they say they will do"?
+Positioned at the end of Respectful and helpful engagement - I'm now going to ask you if you agree or disagree with some statements about Thrive: Thrive provides an effective and efficient service?
+Positioned at the end of Respectful and helpful engagement - Have you experienced anti-social behaviour in your neighbourhood in the last 12 months?
+Positioned at the end of Responsible neighbourhood management.